- Initial Doubts about Touring The Biltmore Estate

 What Your Ticket Covers

 A basic ticket to the Biltmore Estate provides access to the grounds, including the gardens and walking trails, free parking, free access to the trolley which circles the grounds so you can easily get around, access to the house, and a free wine tasting at the Biltmore Winery in Antler Village.

 Additional tours can be purchased separately.
-These include a rooftop tour, behind the scenes tour, et cetera.
+These include a rooftop tour, behind the scenes tour, and other special tours.

 The information packet says it takes about 10 to 15 minutes to walk from self-parking to the house.

-Along the path, I saw a sign with an arrow, “Diana”.
+Along the path to the main house from self-parking, I was distracted by a little arrow with a sign, “Diana”.
 Curious, I wandered in that direction and found a gazebo with a beautiful statue of Diana the Huntress in the middle.

 The hill she sits on offers great views of the Estate for photos.
 This appears to be where the professional photos of the house and grounds are taken.

 For those with afternoon house times, enjoy a leisurely morning exploring the grounds.
 The Biltmore Estate is renowned for its amazing gardens, but it’s also home to over 22 miles of hiking and walking trails.

 As you round the side of the house, you immediately reach the Italian Garden.
 While beautiful any time of year, it ould likely peak in spring and summer.